-The article is based on several years of observations on the development of marketing automation tools.
+The article draws on several years of observations on the progress of marketing automation technology.

 What can be the evolution of the above-mentioned tools?
 What awaits us in the future?
-One solution that combines all marketing services or maybe several, dozen tools but working together and automatically?
+One solution that combines all marketing services or maybe several, dozen tools but works together and automatically.

 Examples.
 When there is no interaction with email A, send message B after X time.
-If there’s no response, end the campaign for those users and focus on other actions.
-If the user clicks message B, mark it as a message with interaction and communicate other message.
-You can also test message A in two variants (e.g. with more graphic or text) and select the best one.
+If there is no response, end the campaign for those users and focus on other actions.
+If the user clicks message B, mark it as a message with interaction and communicate another message.
+You can also test message A in two variants (e.g. with more graphics or text) and select the best one.

-Multichannel is nothing more than distributing marketing and sales messages through various communication channels – e.g. pop-up, widget (frame) product, email, push, SMS, chatbot.
+Multichannel is nothing more than distributing marketing and sales messages through various communication channels – e.g. pop-up, widget (frame) products, email, push, SMS, and chatbot.
 We can observe new channels of communication and more sophisticated versions of current ones.

-The development of multichannel is connected with omnichannel, where we online and offline word.
+The development of multichannel is connected with omnichannel.

 There are several definitions of omnichannel, I will try to explain my understanding.

-Omnichannel refers to a multi-channel sales.
-It consists of identifying, recording, measuring user activity in points where it comes into contact with a brand, product or service.
-It can be an online store, mobile app, smart TV, chatbot, website, etc. This action aims to ensure the continuity of the purchasing process, the quality and intensity of marketing and sales communications (e.g. we can create a dedicated campaign in the online world knowing purchases in physical stores) and to build and maintain loyalty among consumers.
+Omnichannel refers to multi-channel sales.
+It consists of identifying, recording, and measuring user activity at points where it encounters a brand, product, or service.
+It can be an online store, mobile app, smart TV, chatbot, website, etc. This action aims to ensure the continuity of the purchasing process, the quality, and intensity of marketing and sales communications (e.g. we can create a dedicated campaign in the online world knowing purchases in physical stores), and to build and maintain loyalty among consumers.

 Marketing automation solutions will need to include more and more touchpoints from year to year – if they want to maintain a competitive advantage and deliver a better user experience (#customerexperience).

-I believe that within a few years we will see a consolidation of marketing automation solutions and the development of all-in-one products.
-A typical marketing automation solution is going to develop more and more additional services (e.g. marketplace, cryptocurrencies with #MA and #AI) to survive in the world of new technologies.
-From the customer point of view this can be a very beneficial outcome, as there will be one ecosystem to manage all activities.
-But it won’t be easy to resign from such marketing ecosystem.
+I believe that within a few years, we will see a consolidation of marketing automation solutions and the development of all-in-one products.
+A typical marketing automation solution is going to develop more and more additional services (e.g. marketplace, cryptocurrencies with #MA, and #AI) to survive in the world of new technologies.
+From the customer’s point of view, this can be a very beneficial outcome, as there will be one ecosystem to manage all activities.
+But it won’t be easy to resign from such a marketing ecosystem.